check-spelling-sandbox/VisualEvent/Readme.markdown

 Any help with improvements and suggestions for Visual Event are very welcome indeed!
 If you hit a specific problem, then please open an issue on GitHub for the problem you are encountering, including a link to the page where the problem occurs.
 Forks and pull requests are also very much encouraged!

-One area which may be of interest to you is how to add support for additional Javascript libraries.
+One area which may be of interest to you is how to add support for additional JavaScript libraries.
 The key thing that is needed is access to the event cache that the library uses, since without that it is impossible to determine what nodes have events and the attached code.

 The VisualEvent class has a static array called `VisualEvent.parsers` which is an array of functions - to add a new parser, just push your function onto this array.
-The function must return a Javascript array of objects with the following parameters:
+The function must return a JavaScript array of objects with the following parameters:

 ```javascript
 [